manooweb/legacy-features-for-fse/readme.txt

 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Make legacy widgets and menus usable in Full Site Editor (FSE).
+Make legacy widgets and menus usable in Site Editor (FSE).

 == Description ==

-This plugin, usable only with a block theme like Twenty Twenty-Two, adds the legacy widgets block in the Full Site Editor(FSE).
+This plugin, usable only with a block theme like Twenty Twenty-Two, adds the legacy widgets block in the Site Editor (FSE).

 With the legacy widgets block, you can use the legacy widgets as Navigation Menu for example.